Cookie-AutoDelete/Cookie-AutoDelete/README.md

 #### Contributing Code

 ##### Requirements
-- Bash Linux or Bash for Windows (cause there's some .sh scripts otherwise you can't do `npm run build` but can still do `npm run dev`)
+- Bash (cause there's some .sh scripts otherwise you can't do `npm run build` but can still do `npm run dev`)
 - Latest version of nodejs

 ##### Development